 Dessler in the 3rd edition also needs to drop his peak-oil nostrums (“fossil fuels will be exhausted in the next century or so” p.
 235) as a we-have-to-do-it-anyway argument.
 His lone reference to future oil supply is Kenneth Deffeyes discredited Beyond Oil (2006).
 In its place, Resourceship should be mentioned as the refutation of Peak Oil, elevating the economics/business view of supply over the natural-science view of fixity/depletion.

 No doubt Dessler will showcase Hurricane Harvey as anthropogenic climate change in the 3rd edition.
 (Weather extremes du jure are seized upon as either proof of climate change or what we can expect from present/future climate change.)
 One only hopes that in addition to warming, he explains the highly unique weather pattern that stalled the storm, the history of Houston flooding, and the very small loss of life due to fossil-fueled wealth-is-health (106 in the US compared to Galveston’s Great Storm of 1900, responsible for 8,000).

-Part III in early September will examine energy, history, and policy issues to complete this review.
+Part III will examine energy, history, and policy issues to complete this review.